jacksmedia/guide1/docs/bonus/impermanent-loss.md

 > Doesn't HarmonyONE blockchain have the cheapest gas??? 😻

+If you're kinda unsure if your farm might be worthwhile in a few months, then just unstake 90% of it for this step.
+Feel free to leave 10% as "What If I'm Too Cautious Today" insurance policy. *But if you're certain this was a poor investment, unstake 100% of the LPs*.
+Cut your losses!
+I'm definitely scooping out all of these LPs, because this is one of the most disappointing farms I've yet created.

+### 3. Remove your Liquidity Pair (goodbye LPs)

-Remove the liquidity, aka turn your LPs back into two different piles of tokens.
+Turn your LPs back into two different piles of tokens.
 When I do this to my JEWEL-HMOCHI farm, the value comes out as half HMOCHI.
 This is the Impermanent Loss, because *the HMOCHI is adjusted to match the gains that JEWEL made*, SO I get less JEWEL back than I wanted-- exactly half of the current LP value, which has been depressed badly by the lazy HMOCHI.

 :::tip
 If "Teamwork Makes the Dream Work",